SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

 	**Layout options for a *Csv* format**

-9. The *Content* section presents a list of series that will be included into set of output files.
+9. The *Content* section presents a list of series that will be included into a set of output files.
 The list of available codes is given in the *JDemetra+ Reference Manual*, section 7.7.
 To modify the initial settings click on the grey button in the *Content* section.
 The *CVS-series* window presents two panels: the panel on